 James A. Bryan III, MD

 James A. Bryan III, MD is certified by the American Board of Ophthalmology and specializes in cataract surgery and laser vision correction such as LASIK, Clear Lens Exchange and PRK.
-He was also the first surgeon in the area to be certified to implant the latest multifocal intraocular lens, ReSTOR®.
+He was also the first surgeon in the area to be certified to implant multifocal intraocular lenses.

 Dr. Bryan completed a Research Fellowship in the Department of Ophthalmology of the University of Virginia Health Sciences Center, then completed residency in Ophthalmology in Charlottesville.